inkandswitch/patchwork/core/elements/src/isolation/README.md

 The element manages the iframe lifecycle, coordinates all communication channels (RPC, sync, bootstrap), and enforces access control.
 Host-side children are removed from the DOM after serialization to prevent duplicate rendering.

+**Theme-matched first paint.** The iframe is a separate document that would otherwise paint white until the theming tool boots inside it.
+To avoid that flash, the host reads its own current appearance (`readHostAppearance`) and bakes it into the iframe's static `srcdoc`, so the iframe's first frame already matches.
+This read is deliberately **tool-agnostic** — it does not depend on the theming tool's CSS variables, attribute conventions, or palette (the theming tool is swappable, and the platform must not couple to it).
+It reads only resolved browser values: the host's actual painted background (found by walking up from the isolation element to the first ancestor with a non-transparent computed `backgroundColor`, whatever produced it) and the resolved `color-scheme` (a CSS standard property).
+The real theme is then applied to the iframe's content as normal when the theming tool boots inside it; because the first paint already matched, there is no visible transition.
+(The native `window.confirm()` access/navigation prompts are browser chrome and cannot be themed.)

 ### Intermediary Repo & document allowlist/denylist

 An ephemeral host-side Automerge repo (in-memory, no storage) that sits between the host's main repo and the iframe's repo.
 It enforces which documents can sync to the iframe using two mechanisms: